In the quest to optimize health and wellbeing, you may be wondering: what’s the best way to get cannabis into the system?

 Of course, healthier options are also available.
 Whether you’re gluten-free, sugar-free, vegan, or paleo—there’s still an edible out there for you.
 Many edibles use healthy coconut or MCT oils as their fat source, also, as opposed to canola or grapeseed oil.

 Compared to other medical cannabis products, edibles kick in slowly (i.e, they have a long onset time) and provide long-lasting effects.
-That’s because they’re subject to hepatic metabolism, a process where ingested cannabinoids are filtered through the liver before hitting the bloodstream.
+That’s because they’re subject to absorption by our digestive tract which is a much lengthier process than absorption through the lungs.
+In addition there is the process of hepatic metabolism, where ingested cannabinoids are filtered through the liver before hitting the bloodstream.
 This same process lowers the bioavailability (i.e, internal absorption) of edibles to around 10%.
 If you take an edible with 10 mg of cannabinoids, for example, expect to actually absorb and benefit from only one or two milligrams of it.

 Even then, edibles are an ideal delivery method for many.
 They’re especially potent, sometimes more so than their given cannabinoid content implies.
 They also provide the body with metabolized cannabinoids, like 11-Hydroxy-THC, which may have distinct benefits compared to “normal” THC.
 Medical cannabis users who prefer the psychotropic experience may find it with 11-Hydroxy, seeing as the cannabinoid easily crosses the blood-brain barrier.

 Users who rush into edible use risk panic attacks and even psychosomatic issues.
-In states such as Colorado, edible use is correlated with increased emergency room visits.
-No wonder the state published billboards urging users to “start low and go slow.”
-Thankfully, cannabis’s LD50 (lethal dose) is almost impossibly high, with no recorded overdoses.
+They are associated with much higher emergency visits when compared to other cannabis formulations.
+Some US states, such as New York, do not permit edible cannabis products at all.
+In Colorado, the state published billboards urging users to “start low and go slow.”
+Thankfully, cannabis’s LD50 (lethal dose) is almost impossibly high, with no recorded deadly overdoses.

 One more thing: taking your medical cannabis in edible form may actually improve cannabinoid absorption rates if the edible was sufficiently fatty.
 That’s according to new research from the University of Minnesota, which found that CBD’s absorption was aided by a fatty meal.
 The same concept likely holds true for other cannabinoids and is attributable at least in part to the fact that cannabinoids are fat-soluble.
 Even endocannabinoids use fatty acids as their precursors.